mozilla/bleach/docs/clean.rst

 Bleach sanitizing is implemented as an html5lib filter.
-The consequence of this is that we can pass the streamed content through additional specified filters after the :py:class:`bleach.sanitizer.BleachSanitizingFilter` filter has run.
+The consequence of this is that we can pass the streamed content through additional specified filters after the :py:class:`bleach.sanitizer.BleachSanitizerFilter` filter has run.

 This lets you add data, drop data and change data as it is being serialized back to a unicode.